hmrc/accessibility-statement-frontend/README.md

 We support a JSON-compatible subset of YAML.
 Multi-line strings are allowed but no markup is allowed within textual descriptions.

-Open up `conf/services.yml` and add the key to your service to the end
+Open up `conf/services.yml` and add the key to your service at the end:

 ```yaml
 services: